telerik/winforms-docs/wordsprocessing/features/radflowdocumenteditor.md

 `public Table InsertTable(int rows, int columns)`: Inserts table with specified number of rows and columns.

->note The formatting specified with the[TableFormatting](#changing-current-styles)property is applied to the inserted table.
+>note The formatting specified with the [TableFormatting](#changing-current-styles) property is applied to the inserted table.
 After the insert operation the editor is automatically placed directly __after__ the inserted table (not inside it).
 >
 Here is how to insert a table with the "TableGrid" built-in style: